White pattern header image

 • Privacy Champions are embedded within the Business Units, who report to the Privacy Officer.
 These staff members undertake specialised privacy training and work with each Business Unit along with the Legal Team to develop knowledge within the business and ensure compliance with the Privacy Act.

-• Meridian reviews and reports any Privacy breaches on a monthly basis to the Board.
+• Meridian reviews and reports any privacy breaches on a monthly basis to the Board.
 Any potential breaches noted, are investigated to remediate any weakness in the system(s), with amendments made as required to mitigate the identified risk.

 • ICT security has multiple data security and control processes in place that manage data privacy of related systems and processes across the business.
 For any new system or process introduced where customer data is collected, a risk assessment is undertaken to ensure appropriate controls are in place to protect customer data.